Welcome!

 Show and Tell

-Please bring a treasure that you would like to share with the group.
+Please bring a family treasure that you would like to share and discuss with the group.

 Election Held for Vice-President, Secretary and Trustee #2.